-To make a claim for the oldest houses in New England is to invite controversy.
-There are plenty of very old houses in the region, but few of them survive intact.
-Some were built over several years: Should they be dated from the start of construction or from the first time they were completed?
+To make a claim for the oldest houses in New England inevitably invites controversy.
+The region has plenty of very old houses, but few of them survive intact.
+Some took several years to build.
+How does one date them, then: From the start of construction, or completion?

 Some very old houses have been remodeled over the years.
-One in Rhode Island was burned during King Philip’s War, while another in Maine was restored and modernized by a wealthy pop star.
+One in Rhode Island burned down during King Philip’s War, while a wealthy pop star restored and modernized another.
 One is the oldest stone house; one is the oldest timber frame house.

-The New England Historical Society has surveyed the field of oldest houses, and we’ve come up with six that have valid claims to be the oldest in each state.
+The New England Historical Society has surveyed the field of oldest houses, and we’ve come up with six that have valid claims as the oldest in each state.
 We realize some may beg to differ….

 Henry Whitfield House

 The Henry Whitfield House in Guilford is claimed to be the oldest house in Connecticut and the oldest stone house in New England.
-It’s at 248 Old Whitfield Street, down the street from the town green.
+You can find it at 248 Old Whitfield Street, down the street from the town green.

 It was built in 1639 for Puritan minister Henry Whitfield, a descendant of Geoffrey Chaucer.

-The walls are nearly two feet thick, held together with mortar made of yellow clay and crushed oyster shells.
+The walls measure nearly two feet thick, held together with mortar made of yellow clay and crushed oyster shells.

 Henry Whitfield, his wife Dorothy Shaeffe Whitfield and their nine children lived in the house.
-It was also used for religious services before the church was built, as a fort and as a meetinghouse for Town Meeting.
+The Puritans also used it for religious services before they built their church, as a fort and as a meetinghouse for Town Meeting.

-In 1660, the house was used as a chapel for Roman Catholics.
+In 1660, Roman Catholics used the house as a chapel.

 The house was remodeled in 1868 and opened to the public in 1899 as Connecticut’s first museum.
 It was restored in 1902-04 and in the 1930s